dev-jyotshna/react/readme.md

 #### Prevent vendor lock-In
 - Concept of services that is a class is introduced.
 - use method that will be implemented in them
+- Query can only be used if indexes is made in appwrte databases